Saccharinity: Abstract

 \section{Abstract}

 We present a method to iterate finitely splitting lim-sup tree forcings along non-wellfounded linear orders.
-We apply this method to construct a forcing (without using an inaccessible or amalgamation) that makes all definable sets of reals measurable with respect to a certain (non-ccc) ideal.
+As an application, we introduce a new method to force (weak) measurability of all definable sets with respect to a certain (non-ccc) ideal.